 A Renaissance prince whose tragic struggle for the throne of Navarre ignited a civil war and inspired literary fame.

-Charles of Viana’s life reads like a Shakespearean drama of inheritance, betrayal, and unfulfilled promise.
-Born in 1421, he was the rightful heir to the Kingdom of Navarre through his mother, Queen Blanche I. His world fractured when she died in 1441, and his father, John II of Aragon, refused to cede the Navarrese throne, preferring to rule through his son.
-What followed was a decades-long, low-grade civil war, with Charles embodying the cause of Navarrese independence and the local nobility.
+Charles of Viana translated Aristotle's *Ethics* and maintained a court that served as a haven for humanist thinkers.
+Born in 1421, he was the rightful heir to the Kingdom of Navarre through his mother, Queen Blanche I. When she died in 1441, his father, John II of Aragon, refused to cede the Navarrese throne, preferring to rule through his son.
+A decades-long, low-grade civil war followed, with Charles embodying the cause of Navarrese independence and the local nobility.
 His father, a master of political intrigue, had him imprisoned for a time.
-Charles was a cultivated man, a patron of the arts and learning, who translated Aristotle's *Ethics* and whose court was a haven for humanist thinkers.
-His sudden death in 1461, likely from tuberculosis though poisoning was suspected, turned him into a martyr.
-His story resonated so powerfully that Lope de Vega later wrote a play about him, cementing his place as a romantic, tragic figure in Iberian history.
+Charles died suddenly in 1461, likely from tuberculosis though poisoning was suspected.
+Lope de Vega later wrote a play about him, securing his place as a romantic, tragic figure in Iberian history.

 The biggest hits of 1421